usaid-cs/yesterday-i-learned/random.md

 - Gender equality should fight for "equality of rights" ("everyone should be able to be a nurse no matter the gender"), not "quality of outcomes" ("there should be the same number of male, female, and tumblrkin nurses in each and every hospital").
 - You can get bed bugs from movie theater seats.
 - Silicon wafers are made by [spinning molten silicon into a long sausage](https://www.youtube.com/watch?v=AMgQ1-HdElM), and then sliced and smoothed into wafers.
-- According to [a reliable source](https://zh.wikipedia.org/wiki/%E5%B7%AE%E4%BA%BA), a policewoman is called 差婆.
-- JetBrains is headquartered in Prague.
 - 99.99999% uptime lets you go down 3 seconds every year.
 [A grand luxury in the Erlang world!](https://stackoverflow.com/questions/8426897/erlangs-99-9999999-nine-nines-reliability#8427032)
 - [The Colonel hated what KFC has become.](https://kottke.org/16/08/for-the-colonel-it-was-fingerlickin-bad) The current iteration of [11 herbs and spices](https://en.wikipedia.org/wiki/KFC_Original_Recipe) is just salt.
 - Over half of the world's curling stones are made from microgranite quarried from a tiny island called [Ailsa Craig](https://en.wikipedia.org/wiki/Ailsa_Craig#Curling_stones) in Scotland.